-I’m not quite sure what I was expecting when I offered to review Kester Brewin’s Mutiny!
-Why We Love Pirates, And How They Can Save Us.
+I’m not quite sure what I was expecting when I offered to review Kester Brewin’s [amazon 978-0955981371 inline].
 Probably something that spoke rather more directly to the “emerging church” than this book does.
 Kester is a “teacher, popular blogger, and pioneering alt.worship fire-starter based in London, England”.
 He was one of the people behind the now defunct Vaux, and he has written a couple of other books—The Complex Christ, which I have somewhere, and Other, which I don’t.
 I sense he’s not quite my sort of “emerging church”—I imagine he would regard me as too evangelical.
 But I would like to meet him one day.
 Who knows.

 But this book is not really written for the church, emerging or otherwise, though there are some strong religious themes running through it, and Kester regards it as perhaps his “most deeply theological” work.
 I will come in a moment to what seems to me its theological core.
 The book is written to a broader constituency as a modern call to piracy, because, Kester believes, “we are living in a world where the process of enclosure of the commons into private ownership is almost complete, and where separation from the essence of ourselves is marching ever onward”.

 Most of the book is a historical, sociological, and cultural exploration of piracy as a classic mode of reaction against oppression, from the 18th century sailors who mutinied against their over-bearing masters to the Somali fishermen whose livelihood has been taken from them by fleets of European trawlers and the toxic waste dumped by multinationals; from the pirate printer Henry Hill to Radio Caroline; from revolts against the enclosure of common land to the Arab Spring; from Peter Pan to Luke Skywalker.
 The definition of piracy gets stretched considerably along the way, but the fabric just about holds together.